Park Academy is a vibrant, successful school, where

 children are both

 nurtured and challenged.
 We are fortunate to have a richly diverse

 community within school and this is valued and celebrated.
 Children of

 all backgrounds and abilities are welcomed and made to feel special.
 We

 are very proud of all our children and want them to be proud of their

-photographs have been added to the website, please click on the
+newsletter has been uploaded to the website, please go to the

 What is the